averagewagon/microsite/README.md

   handler
   - Unnecessary code size
   - WiFi SSID/Passphrase is currently handled through config fields
-- Use some sort of static site builder focused on blogs
-  - It'll probably be Jekyll but maybe something new will catch my eye
 - Implement a more secure certificate storage method, such as an HSM
   - Certificate/Pkey is currently copied into flash memory
 - Put my [motorcycle game](https://github.com/averagewagon/wasm4-zig-game) on